mocks-server/website/docs/variant-handlers/installation.md

 ### NPM installation

-In order to install a Variant Handler from NPM, first you have to install the correspondant NPM dependency:
+In order to install a Variant Handler from NPM, first you have to install the correspondent NPM dependency:

 ```sh
 npm i --save-dev foo-variant-handler